Cascading Beauty: Mastering the Art of Waterfall Photography

 • Mist can add atmosphere to your photos and make the waterfall look more ethereal.

-• Captivating rock formations can add interest to your photos and frame the waterfall in a beautiful way.
+• Captivating rock formations can add interest to your photos and frame the waterfall beautifully.

 • Consider the time of year when planning your shoot, as the flow of the waterfall may vary depending on the season.